 Make sure to get practical clothing to ride in

-The same pants that feel great on a 10 mile ride, can begin to chafe against the delicate skin on a longer ride.
+The same pants that feel great on a 10-mile ride, can begin to chafe against the delicate skin on a longer ride.
 By increasing the distance progressively, you will be able to catch problematic trends before they become actual problems and cause further discomfort.

-Analysis the terrain
+Analysis of the terrain